SchemaSmith Documentation

 Licensing

-Ask Forge requires a valid SchemaSmith Enterprise or Evaluation license.
-The license file is located automatically by searching in this order:
+Ask Forge requires a valid license to run.
+It looks for a file named SchemaSmith License.lic by searching in this order:

 2. The directory where ask-forge is installed